Skip to main content

 Festive

-Deep-fried corn doughnuts soaked in a sweet honey syrup, often enjoyed during festivals and special occasions.
+Deep-fried corn doughnuts soaked in sweet honey syrup, made mostly for festivals and special occasions.

 Arroz con Leche (Rice Pudding)